WasiShaikh977/Wasi-Portfolio/README.md

 # Wasi-Portfolio
 Data Science Portfolio
-## Who is the best winger in the English Premier League?
+## Project 1: Who is the best winger in the English Premier League?
 ![sww](/images/Salah%20report.jpg))

-## Key Findings
+### Key Findings
 1 - Statistically speaking, Mohamed Salah has been the best winger in the Premier League for the past 3 seasons.
 This is also backed by the general fan sentiment and the mainstream football opinion.